viklund/courses/ngsintro/1609/labs/filetypes.md

 ```

 The created BAM file is an exact copy of the SAM file, but stored in a much more efficient format.
+Aligners usually have an option to output BAM format directly, saving you the trouble to convert it yourself, but not all tools can do this (they really should though).
+Have a look at the difference in file size, though in this example it's quite an extreme difference (2.9 MB vs 0.3 MB).
+The quality score of all reads is the same (BBBBBBBBB..), and files with less differences are easier to compress.
+Usually the BAM file is about 25% of the size of the SAM file.
+Since the BAM format is a binary format we can't look at it with less.
+We would have to use a tool, like **samtools** which you will probably see later in the week, to first convert the file back to a SAM file before we can read it.
+In that case we can just look at the SAM file before converting it since they will be the same.

 #### 4. Sort and index the BAM file